-Compared to similar software solutions, the Media Server callback engine has the following principal advantages:
+Compared to similar software solutions, the callback engine in PortaSIP® has the following principal advantages:

-• No specialized hardware.
-The Media Server callback engine is used on the same server on which PortaSIP® is installed.

-• This is the "out of the box" solution.
+- No specialized hardware since the callback engine is the part of PortaSIP®. - This is the "out of the box" solution.
 To enable callback, simply perform the application configuration on the web interface.